Wildlife

 Gophersnake, Pituophis catenifer.

-The Gophersnake (Pituophis catenifer) is a nonvenomous large constrictor.
-In Arizona, it is found nearly statewide, excluding only the highest mountain peaks.
-Adults are Arizona’s longest snake, reaching up to 2,337 mm (92″) in total length.
+Gophersnake (Pituophis catenifer) is nearly statewide, missing only the highest mountain peaks.
+It is the state’s longest snake, reaching up to 2,337 mm (92″).

 Key detailWhat to look for